Patagonia: Pre-Columbian Patagonia (10,000 BC – AD 1520)

 It is possible that Isla Grande de Tierra del Fuego was connected to the mainland in the Early Holocene (c.
 9000 years BP) much in the same way that Riesco Island was back then.
-A Selk'nam tradition recorded by the Salesian missionary Giuseppe María Beauvoir relate that the Selk'nam arrived in Tierra del Fuego by land, and that the Selk'nam were later unable to return north as the sea had flooded their crossing.
+A Selkʼnam tradition recorded by the Salesian missionary Giuseppe María Beauvoir relate that the Selkʼnam arrived in Tierra del Fuego by land, and that the Selkʼnam were later unable to return north as the sea had flooded their crossing.

 Agriculture was practised in Pre-Hispanic Argentina as far south as southern Mendoza Province.
 Agriculture was at times practised beyond this limit in nearby areas of Patagonia but populations reverted at times to non-agricultural lifestyles.
 By the time of the Spanish arrival to the area (1550s) there is no record of agriculture being practised in northern Patagonia.
 The extensive Patagonian grasslands and an associated abundance of guanaco game may have contributed for the indigenous populations to favour a hunter-gathered lifestyle.

 The indigenous peoples of the region included the Tehuelches, whose numbers and society were reduced to near extinction not long after the first contacts with Europeans.
 Tehuelches included the Gununa'kena to the north, Mecharnuekenk in south-central Patagonia, and the Aonikenk or Southern Tehuelche in the far south, north of the Magellan strait.
-On Isla Grande de Tierra del Fuego, the Selk'nam (Ona) and Haush (Manek'enk) lived in the north and southeast, respectively.
+On Isla Grande de Tierra del Fuego, the Selkʼnam (Ona) and Haush (Manek'enk) lived in the north and southeast, respectively.
 In the archipelagos to the south of Tierra del Fuego were Yámana, with the Kawéskar (Alakaluf) in the coastal areas and islands in western Tierra del Fuego and the southwest of the mainland.
 In the Patagonian archipelagoes north of Taitao Peninsula lived the Chonos.
 These groups were encountered in the first periods of European contact with different lifestyles, body decoration, and language, although it is unclear when this configuration emerged.